Duran914/test-framework/README.md

 ### halt_execution()
 The halt_execution function stops execution for a predefined amount of time.<br>
 *WARNING: Use with caution, a thread.sleep can be unreliable and slow down tests.
-All functions have a predefined 15s wait time to poll the DOM.
+All functions have a dynamic 20s wait time to poll the DOM.
 Use only as a last case scenario.
+Try using wait_for_element_visibility if you are waiting for an element to appear in the DOM.

 #### *Example:*<br>
 ```Python